Lailatef/CISC3140WeatherAPI/README.md

 The instructions of the Website to get the Current weather Enter the city you want to know the information about it .
 The result will be :

-1- Current Weather for Sanaa, YE
+1- Current Weather for Sanaa, YE.
-2- Weather: Clouds
+2- Weather: Clouds.
-3- Description: broken clouds
+3- Description: broken clouds.
 4- Temperature: 21.73°C
 5- Pressure: 1006hPa
 6- Humidity: 51%